Move United

 Move United is an American non-profit organization devoted to the promotion of parasports among youths and adults with physical disabilities.
-The organization operates community parasports programs via over 150 local chapters across the country.
-Move United was formed in 2020 as a merger of two organizations; Disabled Sports USA, which was first founded in 1956 and based in Rockville, Maryland, and Adaptive Sports USA, a second organization founded in 1967.
+The organization operates community parasports programs via over 150 local chapters across the United States.
+Move United was formed in 2020 as a merger of two organizations: Disabled Sports USA, which was first founded in 1956 and based in Rockville, Maryland, and Adaptive Sports USA, an organization founded in 1967.
 Move United is a member of the United States Olympic & Paralympic Committee.
 As of 2020, the organization operates programs serving 100,000 residents in 43 states.
 In 2020, the two organizations merged as Move United, introducing a new identity by Superunion.
 A goal was announced for the organization to serve 90% of the U.S. population with local programs by 2028, in time for the 2028 Summer Paralympics in Los Angeles.

 Adaptive Sports USA

 Adaptive Sports USA (formerly the National Wheelchair Athletic Association, Wheelchair Sports USA, and Wheelchair & Ambulatory Sports, USA) was established in 1956, as the National Wheelchair Athletic Association, by disabled military veterans to help rehabilitate the war injured returning from Korea.

 Mostly a volunteer organization, Adaptive Sports USA worked in conjunction with local and regional sports organizations to develop and promote sanctioned sporting events for youths and adults with a physical disability.
-The mission of Adaptive Sports USA was to engage, evolve, and empower individuals with a disability to be involved in adaptive sport through education, coaching and advocacy.
-By creating a community outreach program, Adaptive Sports USA increased opportunities for individuals with a disability and are a gateway to regional, national and international multi-sport competitions.
+The mission of Adaptive Sports USA was to engage, evolve, and empower individuals with a disability to be involved in adaptive sport through education, coaching, and advocacy.
+By creating a community outreach program, Adaptive Sports USA increased opportunities for individuals with a disability and offered a gateway to regional, national and international multi-sport competitions.

-Each year Adaptive Sports USA sponsored the Adaptive Sports USA Junior Nationals (formerly the National Junior Disability Championships [NJDC]), the longest continually run competition for athletes with a physical disability in the United States.
+Each year, Adaptive Sports USA sponsored the Adaptive Sports USA Junior Nationals (formerly the National Junior Disability Championships [NJDC]), the longest continually run competition for athletes with a physical disability in the United States.